libgit2/node-gitteh/README.md

 ## How?

 You need to [install libgit2](http://libgit2.github.com/#install) first.

 Installation can be done via npm.

 	npm install gitteh

+Gitteh on NPM requires the latest version of libgit2 - v0.10.0 "Very Disco".

 Documentation coming soon to a Markdown README near you.
 In the meantime, check out the examples, you can also look at some of the stress tests and test code I wrote.